f4exb/sdrangel/Readme.md

   - `sudo apt-get upgrade`
   - `sudo dpkg -i sdrangel_vx.y.z-1_amd64.deb` where x.y.z is the version number
   - `sudo apt-get -f install` this will install missing dependencies

 Since apt-get v 1.1 installation is possible from a local file:

   - cd to where the archive has been downloaded
   - `sudo apt-get install ./sdrangel_vx.y.z-1_amd64.deb` where x.y.z is the version number
   - `sudo apt-get -f install` this will install missing dependencies

 The software is installed in `/opt/sdrangel` you can start it from the command line with:
   - `/opt/sdrangel/bin/sdrangel`

 **&#9888;** The udev rules are not set by the package installation so you will have to set it manually in order to be able to access the various SDR hardware.
 The `udev-rules` folder contains the rules file and the `install.sh` script that you can run as sudo to install all rules files.
 You may also adapt the script to copy only the required files.

 <h3>Ubuntu 18.04</h2>

 The default CPU governor is now `powersave` which exhibits excessive CPU usage when running SDRangel.
 In the case of benchmarking and maybe high throughput usage it is recommended to switch to `performance` before running SDRangel by running the command: `sudo cpupower frequency-set --governor performance`.
 You can turn it back to `powersave` any time by running: `sudo cpupower frequency-set --governor powersave`.
 It is normal that with a lower CPU frequency the relative CPU usage rises for the same actual load.
 If not impairing operation this is normal and overall beneficial for heat and power consumption.

 <h2>Windows distribution</h2>

-The last Windows distribution is for 4.0.0.

 This is the archive of the complete binary distribution that expands to the `sdrangel` directory.
 You can install it anywhere you like and click on `sdrangel.exe` to start.

-<b>&#9888; Windows distribution was provided as a by product thanks to the Qt toolchain.
+<b>&#9888; Windows distribution is provided as a by product thanks to the Qt toolchain.
 The platform of choice to run SDRangel is definitely Linux and very little support can be given for this Windows distribution.</b>

 <h1>Software build</h1>